 - All successful applicants will enrol in a total of three units of study: BUSS2500 Washington D.C Placement Program (enrolled via the University of Sydney Business School) and two UCDC units: The Presidency and the Executive Branch; and an elective from a list of approved options.

-- Upon successful completion, students will receive a total of 18 credit points towards their degree at Sydney.
-(6cp for BUSS2500, and 12cp of credit from UCDC).
+- Upon successful completion, students will receive a total of 18 credit points towards their degree.
+(6cp for BUSS2500, and 12cp from UCDC).
 Please note: the credit from UCDC units will be unspecified electives, and will not count towards any of your majors or specialisations.

-- Successful applicants will be placed within a business, government, non-government or media organisation for a period of approximately nine weeks.
+- Successful applicants will be placed within a business, government, not-for profit or media organisation for a period of nine weeks.